Best Brunch in San Diego: A Locals Guide

 Address: 2736 Adams Ave, San Diego CA 92116

 A retro dinette located in Hillcrest, Great Maple is another great family-friendly restaurant.
 Their claim to fame is their french toast logs, pigs and a blanket, and Cerrillos Chilaquiles.
 They also have multiple pancake topping options for the kids to enjoy.
+We recommend the beef brisket hash and beignets.
 Finally, they have a full-on Bloody Mary + Mimosa menu for the parents.